mklblm/KR-EL-Reasoner/README.md

 # VU Knowledge Representation - EL Reasoner
-This repo contains a group project from the course [Knowledge Representation](https://research.vu.nl/en/courses/knowledge-representation-4) (2024-25).
+This repo contains a group project from the course [Knowledge Representation](https://research.vu.nl/en/courses/knowledge-representation-4) (2024-25) at the Vrije Universiteit Amsterdam (VU).
 The task was to create an intelligent reasoning system based on Description Logic (DL) consisting of an ontology and a reasoner based on Efficient Reasoning (EL).
 The goal of this system was to query a restaurant's menu items - in our case the restaurant theme is Curry.

 ### Curry Ontology